As a graduate of UCLA, I appreciate the hand my alma mater played in the development of the Internet.

 You can judge a movie’s era by how they manipulate the computer–and the size of the tower.

-I asked several editors recently to define historical fiction and they all agreed it was novels that took place during World War II and before.
+I asked several editors recently to define historical fiction, and they all agreed it was novels set during or before World War II.

 Or, as one editor put it,